-• Transactions related to customers who show unnatural behavior or attitude in the process of making contract that was noticed based on the knowledge and experience of staff (4 reports, 28.6%)
+Transactions related to customers who show unnatural behavior or attitude in the process of making contract that was noticed based on the knowledge and experience of staff (3 reports, 25.0%).
+When applicants were inquired about basic matters, such as their age, they could not answer.
+Accordingly, STRs were submitted.
+There were also STRs about cases where others impersonated contractors and came to pick up parcels.